Imagix/uvtt2fgu/README.md

 5. Import the .png or .jpg in FGU

 ## Configuration File
 The configuration file is a standard .INI format file.
 All of the configuration lives in a "[default]" section.
-This file is found either in `$HOME/.config/uvtt2fgu.conf`, or the file named in the `-c` command-line parameter.
+This file is found either in `$HOME/.config/uvtt2fgu.conf`, or `%USERPROFILE%\.config\uvtt2fgu.conf` on Windows,  or the file named in the `-c` command-line parameter.

 Example configuration file:
 ```